flybits/android-concierge-sample/README.md

 4. In the Activity menu select the Activity desired for launch and click OK
 5. Locate Run button at the bottom anc click it

+## Configure using JSON instead of FlybitsConciergeConfiguration.Builder
+1. Flybits Concierge provides alternative way of configuring using config() API with JSON format.
+2. For that, just create a JSON named `ConciergeConfiguration.json` under **_application's assets folder_**, as below structure
+3. ```json
+    {
+      "conciergeConfiguration": {
+        "projectConfiguration": {
+          "projectId": "project_id",
+          "gatewayUrl": "gateway_url",
+          "pushProvider": "fcm or huawei"
+        },
+        "settingsConfiguration": {
+          "tncUrl": "tnc_url",
+          "privacyUrl": "privacy_url",
+          "showOptOut": true
+        },
+        "webService": "webservice_url",
+        "configuredContainerDefaultHeight": 300,
+        "uploadPushTokenOnConnect": true,
+        "webViewPoolingSize": 0
+      }
+    }
+    ```
+4. All values in above json have corresponding values to `FlybitsConciergeConfiguration.Builder`, make sure the above json is ready with expected values.
+5. On compiling the application and running it, the `configure()` API will now **ONLY** utilize the values from the `ConciergeConfiguration.json` file and ignore the `FlybitsConciergeConfiguration.Builder`.
+6. In order to use the `FlybitsConciergeConfiguration.Builder` values again for configuring, either rename the `ConciergeConfiguration.json` or remove it completely.

 ## For Opening push notifications from system trey.
-1. In order to open the correct launcher Activity on click of push notification from system trey, developer needs to comment out all intent filters defined for launcher in AndroidManifest.xml.
+1. In order to open the correct launcher Activity on click of push notification from system trey, developer needs to comment out all
+intent filters defined for launcher in AndroidManifest.xml.